Redawt/BelowZeroGuide/README.md

 3. Install Visual Studio Code
 4. Install [mkdocs-material](https://squidfunk.github.io/mkdocs-material/getting-started/)
 5. Clone this repository with Git
-6. Open it the `.vscode/BelowZero.code-workspace` file with VS Code
+6. Use `File > Open Workspace from File` in VS Code and open `.vscode/BelowZero.code-workspace`
 7. Edit or add markdown files in the `docs` folder
 8. Make a pull request